 He subsequently represented the United States in the double sculls event at the 1991 Pan Am Games in Havana, Cuba, and continues to compete in masters sculling events.

-John and his wife of 23 years, Maria, have two young boys, Kurt and Carl.
+John and his wife Maria have two young boys, Kurt and Carl.

-Maloney begins her fourth year as the Women’s Varsity Coach at Williams College.
+Maloney begins her seventh year as the Women’s Varsity Coach at Williams College.
 She has gotten off to a great start winning the Division III NCAA Women’s Rowing Championship three of those years!

 This follows a nine year stint as Yale’s Assistant Women’s Coach.
 While at Yale, Maloney’s 2009 Yale crew won the Eastern Sprints title, a first for Yale since 1987.
 Maloney was named the 2007 CRCA New England Assistant Coach of the Year.
 Maloney has coached rowing at every level from high school to college to masters.
 Her collegiate coaching career began at Northeastern University as the second assistant in 2002-03 working mostly with the third varsity before joining the Yale staff.

 Kate began her rowing career at Mt.
 Baker and continued her racing at the University of Washington in Seattle where she started an impressive string of four undefeated regular seasons and four Pac-10 Championships.

 In 1997, Maloney began a string of World Championship performances.
 She raced in the USA 4- finishing 4th, and in 1998 she was in the USA 8+ that won a silver medal.
 In 1999 again she won a silver medal with the USA 8+.
 Finally, Maloney finished her competitive racing career at the Sydney 2000 Olympics where she rowed in the USA 8+.